CONE-MT/Multilingual_ChatGPT/README.md

 Basically, translate-input-to-English is a super cheap way to expand a large language model (LLM) to support massively multilingual languages.

-In this demo, we build a simple ChatGPT service that automatically translates input into English, and then translate ChatGPT English response to the target language.
+In this demo, we build a simple ChatGPT service that automatically translates input into English, and then translates ChatGPT English response to the target language.
 We find that even ChatGPT, translate-to-English still can achieve better results.

 We support both speech and text input.
 We use [Streamlit](https://streamlit.io/) to build our app.